vordimous/wellageddev/content/about/index.md

 > [Thinkful Inc](https://www.thinkful.com/)

-I worked one-on-one with students participating in the program.
+I worked one-on-one with students in the program, teaching them how to use React.js and implement web design patterns.
 My main goal was to help overcome hurdles and provide more depth to the program where needed.

 ### Enterprise Application Engineer